jerry56156/Intern-Coding-Challenge/README.md

 Output:

 The output should consist of pairs of IDs, where one ID is from the first sensor, and the second ID is from the second sensor.

+# My Solution
+Code written in C# in Program.cs file

+The input CSV and JSON files are parsed with their respective functions.
+Then I iterate through both in a nested loop, discarding any invalid coordinates, and calculating the Haversine distance between each pair to find the coordinates that are within 100m of each other.

+To run the program: dotnet run <csvFilePath> <jsonFilePath>